($509) Cost to ship a car from Grand Rapids, MI to Columbus, OH

 The best Grand Rapids to Columbus car shipping companies

-Based on our research, here are the best car shipping companies for getting your car from Grand Rapids to Columbus:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Grand Rapids to Columbus:

 - Best for Real-Time Tracking: Nexus Auto Transport